Jessica-Benkaroun/SQL_database_project/README.md

 ![ERD!](ERDs/MySQL_ERD.png)

-A one to one (mandatory) relationship was addded for each entity.
-Based on the ERD designed, an employee belongs to one department, has one payroll, and one job among the database structure we choose.
-Other type of relationhisp could be added and depend on the database needs.
+Different relationships were addded for each entity.
+Based on the ERD designed, an employee has several payroll records, one job , and one department while a department has many employees.
+Other type of relationhisps could be added and depend on the database needs.

 ## Data Analysis